 Option 3: Excursion with a private boat to Blue Lagoon

 Hiring a private boat to visit the Blue Lagoon in Malta is by far the easiest and most comfortable option.
 Indeed many companies have inserted it as a normal charter route.
-The departure time can most of the time be agreed with the captain but it is generally between 9 or 10 o’ clock.
-You don’t want to arrive to Blue Lagoon too late when the commercial big boats have already arrived, arriving before will allow you to secure the best place to anchor whilst also give you time to enjoy the Blue Lagoon while it is quiet.
+The departure time can most of the time be agreed with the captain but it is generally between 9 or 10 o’clock.
+You don’t want to arrive at Blue Lagoon too late when the commercial big boats have already arrived, arriving before will allow you to secure the best place to anchor whilst also give you time to enjoy the Blue Lagoon while it is quiet.
 If hiring a sailing yacht, the trip will last approximately 1.5 to 2 hours per way (if without stops for swimming during the sail).
 The skipper will usually show you some of the Comino caves on the way or allow the guests to try out using sails.
 Visiting Blue Lagoon with a sailing boat will allow you to stop in the crystal waters and swim in your own private peace.
 Ask your captain to show you other bays of Comino, as there are also other nice spots to see which might be more peaceful.
 The sailing yachts normally have a fully equipped kitchen and fridges, so you can make your day extra special by having lunch in the middle of Blue Lagoon.
 In case you don’ t want to cook for yourself, ask your captain for options.
-Our favorite is to get to Mgarr of Gozo for lunch.
-However, to moor the boat in Gozo there is a fee of about €25 for a half day stop.
+Our favourite is to get to Mgarr of Gozo for lunch.
+However, to moor the boat in Gozo there is a fee of about €25 for a half-day stop.

 Prices of these types of excursions are between €400 to €550 for groups of up to 11 people (approximately €50 each).
-Bigger groups can be accommodated also at extra quote.
+Bigger groups can be accommodated also at an extra quote.

 Check the price of the seasons and more information by clicking here.

 Which is the best way to get to Blue Lagoon?